How to Know if Embryo Transfer has Worked?

 How do you know if an embryo has not been implanted?

-Heavy bleeding, severe pain in the abdomen, and brown discharges can imply that embryo implantation has failed.
+Heavy bleeding, severe pain in the abdomen, and brown discharge are the main signs of failed embryo transfer.
 However, you cannot be sure your embryo has not been implanted until you take a pregnancy test or undergo an ultrasonic examination.

 Do frozen embryos take longer to implant?